Internet-Draft Payment JSON-RPC & MCP Transport April 2026

 }

-The error.data.httpStatus field SHOULD be included with value 402 to indicate the corresponding HTTP status code for Streamable HTTP transport compatibility.
+The error.data.httpStatus field SHOULD be included with value 402 to indicate the corresponding HTTP status code for transports that bridge to HTTP (e.g., MCP Streamable HTTP).

 6.2.
 Challenge Structure